 Then, to restore overall energy and immune system, I made umesho bancha tea.

-The following day, he texted me and said, “Diarrhea stopped!”
+The following day, he texted me and said, “My diarrhea has stopped!”

 What is umeboshi?

-Umeboshi, a salt pickled plum, has this distinctive flavor of “sour and salty.”
-This unique combination, citric acid and salt, is the very reason why umeboshi plum has powerful virus-killing effects and the ability to keep harmful bacteria at bay.
+Umeboshi, a salt pickled plum, has a distinctive flavor of sour and salty.
+This unique combination is due to citric acid and salt, and is the very reason why umeboshi plum has powerful virus-killing effects and the ability to keep harmful bacteria at bay.

 Japan is very humid – it has more than twice the precipitation than US.
 Yet the Japanese eat raw fish & meat.
 They must have developed ways to protect against food poisoning and other viral/bacterial infections.